Your Name: Characters

-The kanji for "Taki" combines the characters for "water and "dragon."
-The surname "Tachibana" means "standing flower.")
+The kanji for "Taki" combines the characters for "water and "dragon".
+The surname "Tachibana" means "standing flower".)

 A seventeen-year-old student in his second year at Jingu High School (Note: The institution is fictional, but is based on the Motomachi High School in Tokyo.)
 (Note: Taki and Mitsuha's cases are comparable with that of the protagonist of Suzume (2022): Suzume Iwato (岩戸 鈴芽; Iwato Suzume) is likewise seventeen and lives in a provincial town; she also attends high school.) in the Tokyo Metropolis; he was born on December 1, 1998 (exactly three years after Mitsuha).
 He is a talented sketch-artist and aspiring architect, collecting numerous books on the subject.
 Impulsive, straightforward, and belligerent (when Mitsuha first awakens in his body, his cheek is bandaged, owing to his penchant for quarreling), he is nevertheless well-meaning and considerate, and holds to a rigid system of moral principles.
-Taki often spends time with Miki Okudera and his best friends Takagi and Tsukasa; the four serve part-time as waiters at Il Giardino delle Parole, (Note: The Italian title of Shinkai's 2013 film The Garden of Words.
-It is based off the Café La Bohème, which occupies its address in the real world.
+Taki often spends time with Okudera and his best friends Takagi and Tsukasa; the four serve part-time as waiters at Il Giardino delle Parole, (Note: The Italian title of Shinkai's 2013 film The Garden of Words.
+It is based on the Café La Bohème, which occupies its address in the real world.
 This easter egg was implemented by one of the film's environmental artists.) an Italian restaurant in Shinjuku.
 Taki lives with his father, (Note: The character's name is unknown.
-They live together in room 608 on the sixth floor of an apartment building in Shinjuku.) who works in Kasumigaseki; Shinkai stated that he thinks "his mother (Note: Taki's mother does not appear in the film; neither is she mentioned at any point during the film or its light novelizations.) divorced his father a few years ago."
+They live together in room 608 on the sixth floor of an apartment building in Shinjuku.) who works in Kasumigaseki; Shinkai stated that he thinks "his mother (Note: Taki's mother does not appear in the film; neither is she mentioned at any point during the film or its light novelizations.) divorced his father a few years ago".

 A running gag throughout the film has Taki awakening then realizing he has swapped bodies with Mitsuha that day.
-He immediately begins to fondle "his" breasts in amazement, only stopping once Yotsuha sees "her."
+He immediately begins to fondle "his" breasts in amazement, only stopping once Yotsuha sees "her".
 Mitsuha herself condemns Taki's perversions upon their first physical acquaintance during the twilight hour.

-By the end of the film, Taki, who has an architecture degree, searches for employment opportunities, specializing in disaster prevention.
+By the end of the film, Taki, who has an architectural degree, searches for employment opportunities, specializing in disaster prevention.

 Taki (as an architecture student) would later cameo in Shinkai's next film Weathering with You alongside his paternal grandmother Fumi Tachibana (who does not appear in Your Name) during an Obon rite for the soul of his paternal grandfather (Fumi's late husband).
 (Note: It is implied in the Weathering with You light novel (and subsequently confirmed by Makoto Shinkai) that Taki and Mitsuha married by 2024: that is to say, before the epilogue of Weathering with You.)